 Unlike other cakes, you actually start your little layer cake by making the icing first.

 - Add the sugar, baking chocolate, evaporated milk, butter, and vanilla all at once.
-Cook until the sugar is completely dissolved, stirring occasionally.
+Cook the mixture until the sugar is completely dissolved, stirring occasionally.
 It is important that the icing does not boil and that you make sure that the sugar is completely dissolved so that no grainy texture remains.

 Make the Batter